How Branding and Storytelling Help Writers Build Audience Trust

 It blew my mind because I got to meet so many people and even had my first critique, which was very supportive, even though looking back my work was nowhere close to ready for anything!

 Now that we’re in a pandemic reality, I definitely say to join.
-The online conference is chalk full of great talks.
+The online conference is chock-full of great talks.
 The regional writer’s day here in SoCal was also a great way to get my more polished work out there for expert eyes.
 Don’t go in with expectations, of course, but think of it as just meeting new kidlit friends and getting your name out there to agents, editors, and other talented creators.

 A pandemic reality is such a good description for the filter that now covers just about every facet of our lives.
 How has the pandemic changed or reinforced your views on communicating ideas and building trust?